fcostin/tcplb/docs/DESIGN.md

-Complication: the "bytes copied" indicator used to express the application idle timeout needs to consider bytes copied in both directions, from this single copy operation and the anti-parallel one, otherwise it may application connections where one direction of the conversation is silent, but the other is very busy.
+Complication: the "bytes copied" indicator used to express the application idle timeout needs to consider bytes copied in both directions, from this single copy operation and the anti-parallel one, otherwise it may close application connections where one direction of the conversation is silent, but the other is very busy.
 Maybe there's a cleaner way to express it.